Hot Fuzz: Development

 Director Edgar Wright wanted to write and direct a cop film because "there isn't really any tradition of cop films in the UK...
 We felt that every other country in the world had its own tradition of great cop action films and we had none."
 Wright and Pegg spent eighteen months writing the script.
 The first draft took eight months to develop, and after watching 138 cop-related films for dialogue and plot ideas and conducting over fifty interviews with police officers for research, the script was completed after another nine months.
 The title was based on the various two-word titles of action films in the 1980s and 1990s.
 In one interview Wright declared that he "wanted to make a title that really had very little meaning... like Lethal Weapon and Point Break and Executive Decision."
 In the same interview, Pegg joked that many action films' titles "seem to be generated from two hats filled with adjectives and nouns and you just, 'Okay, that'll do.
 While writing the script, Wright, as well as Pegg, intended to include Frost as the partner for Pegg's character.
-Frost revealed that he would do the film only if he could name his character, and he chose "Danny Butterman".
+Frost would do the film only if he could name his character, and he chose "Danny Butterman".